 The channel that separates the Gam and Waigeo islands is a shallow dive site which is named The Passage.
 This dive spot is known as one of the most iconic Raja Ampat scuba diving destinations that it has to offer.

 This dive site is only recommended for advanced and experienced divers due to the strong currents that surround it.
-Having said that, it is actually a great location for snorkeling too.
+Having said that, it is actually a great location for snorkeling too so remember to pack your dry snorkel.

 4. Dampier Strait